Novelist and Short Story Writer

 The Whistling Sands

 Math Bird is a British novelist and short story writer.
 He was born and grew up along the borderlands of North East Wales.
 Widely traveled, he’s worked in a variety of roles whilst still finding time to complete a PhD.

-Often described as poetic and poignant, with a considered simplicity, his writing isn’t easily pigeonholed, and his crime thriller novels and stories easily sit alongside many of today’s contemporary fiction.
+Often described as poetic and poignant, with a considered simplicity, his writing isn’t easily pigeonholed, and his crime thriller novels and stories cross both literary and mainstream genres.

-He’s a member of the Crime Writers Association and his forthcoming novellas Witches Copse and Hidden Grace will be published between 2021 and 2022.
+He’s a member of the Crime Writers Association and his forthcoming novellas Hidden Grace and Witches Copse will be published in 2022.

 A GIANT'S TEARS